basgrospoing/wiki-basgrospoing/markdown/the-king-of-fighters-98-the-slugfest.md

 ---
-title: "The King of Fighters '98: The Slugfest"
+author: Neithan
-slug:  "The_King_of_Fighters_'98:_The_Slugfest"
+date: '2010-08-02'
 id: 203
-author: "Admin"
+layout: character.njk
-permalink: "the-king-of-fighters-98-the-slugfest.html"
+permalink: the-king-of-fighters-98-the-slugfest.html
-layout: "character.njk"
+slug: The_King_of_Fighters_'98:_The_Slugfest
-tags: "character"
+tags: character
-date: "2010-08-02"
+title: 'The King of Fighters ''98: The Slugfest'
 ---

 ATTENTION : CE WIKI EST UNE ÉBAUCHE A CORRIGER FAITE A PARTIR DE 98UM